 Ofsted 2016

-By now, our family was now five strong, with the additions of Harry, Freya and Olly.
+By now, our family was now five strong, with the addition our third child.

 In May 2016, I accepted a new challenge as Headteacher at OneSchool’s Hindhead Campus.
-As Headteacher, I led a successful Material Change Inspection, oversaw two significant buildings projects, reorganised the staffing and administration structures, led a full inspection and overseen improving students outcomes for three consecutive years.
-And as busy as we were, we still found time to organise Southern Rocks 2018, a national, grass roots professional development event.
+As Headteacher, I led a successful Material Change Inspection, oversaw two significant buildings projects, reorganised the staffing and administration structures, led a full inspection and improving students outcomes for three consecutive years.
+And as busy as we were, I still found time to organise Southern Rocks 2018, a national, grass roots professional development event that brought teachers from across the country, from across sectors, together to “talk about teaching.”

 The opening line of our inspection report a worthy acknowledgement of the effort of everyone involved at the school.